Baijiong-Lin/RLW/README.md

 # A Closer Look at Loss Weighting in Multi-Task Learning
 This repository contains the source code of Random Loss Weighting (RLW) from the paper, A Closer Look at Loss Weighting in Multi-Task Learning.

+## Note
+The implementation of baseline methods (state-of-the-art weighting strategies in multi-task learning) will be relased soon.

 ## Environment